gitmachtl/cardano-node/doc/reference/building-and-signing-tx.md

     > 167965

-**Determine the TTL**
+**Determine the validity interval**

-When building and submitting a transaction you need to check the current tip of the blockchain, for example, if the tip is slot 4000, you should set the TTL to (4000 + N slots), so that you have enough time to build and submit a transaction.
-Submitting a transaction with a TTL set in the past would result in a tx error.
+When building and submitting a transaction in the shelley era you need to check the current tip of the blockchain, for example, if the tip is slot 4000, you should set the invalid-hereafter to (4000 + N slots), so that you have enough time to build and submit a transaction.
+Submitting a transaction with a validity interval set in the past would result in a tx error.

     cardano-cli query tip --mainnet